 So, if you choose to teach your cat on how to swim, you need to be prepared to get it out of the water if problems happen.
 Those Wildcats in warm areas of the world wherein there isn’t much presence of rain would love to dive into any water they find since the same with humans they also love cooling down.

-Again, can cats swim?
+Again, do cats swim?
 The answer is a big yes!

 Cat Breeds That Love to Swim

-In connection with answering the question “can cats swim,” let us know some of the cat breeds that definitely love to swim.
+In connection with answering the question if cats swim, let us know explore some of the cat breeds that definitely love to swim.
 There are breeds of a cat which have physical characteristics or temperament that would make them well-suited to water.